Reversing America’s Eroding Military Edge in the Pacific: A Conversation with INDOPACOM Commander Admiral Philip S. Davidson

 Bradley Bowman, Senior Director, FDD’s Center on Military and Political Power

 Chairman of the Joint Chiefs of Staff General Mark Milley has called China the “the main challenge to the U.S. national security over the next 50 to 100 years,” and Secretary of Defense Mark Esper named the Indo-Pacific America’s “priority theater.”
 However, INDOPACOM, the U.S. combatant command responsible for the Indo-Pacific region, warned in a report this year that it lacks the resources and capabilities necessary to fulfill its mission in the region.

 Why is the military balance of power there shifting toward China?
 What must the U.S. military do to reverse this unfavorable trend?
 How can the U.S. work with our allies to ensure a more effective defense capability and deterrent?

-Hosted by FDD’s Center on Military and Political Power and FDD’s China Program, Reversing America’s Eroding Military Edge in the Pacific features a discussion with INDOPACOM Commander Admiral Phil Davidson to discuss why and how the United States must strengthen efforts in the Indo-Pacific to protect American interests and deter aggression from Beijing.
+Hosted by FDD’s Center on Military and Political Power and FDD’s China Program, Reversing America’s Eroding Military Edge in the Pacific featured a discussion with INDOPACOM Commander Admiral Phil Davidson to discuss why and how the United States must strengthen efforts in the Indo-Pacific to protect American interests and deter aggression from Beijing.

 Guam needs Aegis Ashore

 Why skepticism, not China, may be the greatest threat to US Pacific strategy